J&J's COVID-19 vaccine 66% effective in large global trial | Health

 J&J's main goal was the prevention of moderate to severe COVID-19, and the vaccine was 85% effective in stopping severe disease and preventing hospitalization across all geographies and against multiple variants 28 days after immunization.
 That "will potentially protect hundreds of millions of people from serious and fatal outcomes of COVID-19," Paul Stoffels, J&J's chief scientific officer, said in a statement with the results, which were based on 468 symptomatic cases.

-SOUTH AFRICA Several studies have emerged this month showing that a South African variant of the coronavirus has mutated in areas of the virus that are key targets of vaccines, reducing their efficacy.
+SOUTH AFRICA Several studies have emerged this month showing that a South African variant has mutated in areas of the virus that are key targets of vaccines, reducing their efficacy.

-"What we are learning is there is different efficacy in different parts of the world," Stoffels said in a telephone interview.
-Importantly, though, in a sub-study of 6,000 volunteers in South Africa, Stoffels said, the J&J vaccine was 89% effective at preventing severe disease.
-Ninety-five percent of cases in the South Africa portion of the trial were infections with the South African variant.
+"What we are learning is there is different efficacy in different parts of the world," Stoffels told Reuters.
+In a sub-study of 6,000 volunteers in South Africa, Stoffels said, the J&J vaccine was 89% effective at preventing severe disease.
+In the South Africa portion of the trial, 95% of cases were infections with the South African variant.

-A mid-stage trial of a Novovax Inc coronavirus vaccine in South Africa also showed lower efficacy in the country.
-It proved to be 60% effective among volunteers who didn't have HIV.
-In a separate, late-stage trial in the UK, the vaccine was 89.3% effective.
-In the J&J trial, which was conducted in eight countries, 44% of participants were from the United States, 41% were from Central and South America and 15% were from South Africa.
-Slightly more than a third of the volunteers were over age 60.
+"I am overwhelmed by the fact that this vaccine protected against severe disease even in South Africa," said Glenda Gray, the joint lead investigator of the South African vaccine trial.
+Gray, who is the chief executive of the South African Medical Research Council, said this is by far the best vaccine for South Africa to fight the mutant strain and can prevent a large number of hospitalisations and deaths.

-J&J's vaccine uses a common cold virus known as adenovirus type 26 to introduce coronavirus proteins into cells in the body and trigger an immune response.
-The Pfizer/BioNTech and Moderna vaccines use a new technology called messenger RNA (mRNA) that requires it to be stored in a freezer.
+A mid-stage trial of a Novovax coronavirus vaccine in South Africa also showed lower efficacy, proving to be 60% effective among volunteers who didn't have HIV.
+In a separate, late-stage trial in Britain it was 89.3% effective.
+In the J&J trial, which was conducted in eight countries, 44% of participants were from the United States, 41% from Central and South America and 15% from South Africa.
+Slightly more than a third of the volunteers were over 60.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)